Fault-Utilities/TusDino-Chrome-Dino-Mod-Menu/README.md

 You can [**report an issue**](https://github.com/Fault-Utilities/TusDino-Chrome-Dino-Mod-Menu/issues/new) or [**upload your own version**](https://github.com/Fault-Utilities/TusDino-Chrome-Dino-Mod-Menu/pulls).
 If you have any question please ask in the [Discord](https://discord.gg/6eaDrx5J9s)!

+## What's new in 0.16.2
+- Released unobfuscated code
+- Uploaded on Greasyfork (again)
+- Added content to settings page
+- New developer tab (WIP)

 ## Installation Insructions
 - Get [TamperMonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo), or any UserScript manager, but TamperMonkey is recommended.
 If you're not on chrome, then you can search for other userscript managers for your browser.
 - Download the script from [Github](https://github.com/Fault-Utilities/TusDino-Chrome-Dino-Mod-Menu/raw/main/tusdino.user.js) or [Greasyfork](https://greasyfork.org/en/scripts/457594).
 Get the [Auto Updater Script from Github](https://github.com/Fault-Utilities/TusDino-Chrome-Dino-Mod-Menu/raw/main/autoupdate_tusdino.user.js) if you want the automatically updated versions.